 Who can be an egg donor?

-- have no history in the family of inherited diseases or genetic disorders.
+- having no history in the family of inherited diseases or genetic disorders.

 Why egg donors need to be under 35

 Some women will assume that they can become an egg donor after the age of 35 if they still have periods.
-Unfortunately after this age the eggs in the ovary start to undergo subtle genetic changes – fewer eggs or an increased risk of miscarriage and abnormalities with the growing baby.
-This in turn causes problems for the recipient at a later stage.
-It is for this reason that the age for egg donors has been limited to 35.
+Unfortunately after this age the eggs in the ovary start to undergo subtle genetic changes, resulting in fewer eggs or an increased risk of miscarriage and abnormalities with the growing baby.
+As you’ll appreciate, this in turn causes problems for the recipient during pregnancy or when a baby arrives.
+It’s for this reason that the upper age for egg donors is 35.

-Why you need to have a BMI below 30 in order to donate eggs
+Why you need to have a BMI below 30 to donate eggs

 Having a healthy BMI is important.
-A donor who has a BMI above 30 (someone who is over their expected weight for height) would not respond to the stimulation as needed; they would also be putting themselves at a greater risk .
-Likewise, someone with a very low BMI would be advised to gain weight before going through the process of donating eggs.
+If you have a BMI above 30 (someone who is over their expected weight), you might not respond to the stimulation as expected and could be putting yourself at a greater risk .
+The same goes for someone with a very low BMI, in which case you would be advised to gain a little weight before going through the process of donating eggs.